alzhahir/csc435finalproject/readme.md

 CSC435 (T5CS2642B2)

 ## Copyright
-The project is currently open source but is not under a specific open source license.
+The source code for this repository is open source and can be redistributed, but please be ethical and not use it for personal gains such as on your assignments.